Is it possible to receive notifications of Sabor's updated news?

 The citizens cannot motion a law, however, they can give an initiative for the law motion by organizing themselves and contacting their local MP.

 Question Time is an opportunity for MPs to ask government ministers questions.
 That is at the beginning of each Parliamentary sitting after deciding on the Agenda, and before the first issue of the Agenda.

 What is the interpellation and who has the right to submit it?

 Interpellation is the formal right of the Parliament to submit formal questions to the Government on their decisions if there are some deviations from the general opinion of the Government or ministries concerning laws and politics regulated before.
 Interpellation has to be submitted to the Speaker of the Parliament by at least one tenth of MPs.

 Can visitors attend the sittings of the Croatian Parliament?

-According the decision of the Presidency of the Croatian Parliament, the North Gallery in the Big Hall is reserved for public who wish to follow the debates at parliamentary plenary sessions.
+According the decision of the Presidency of the Croatian Parliament, the Visitors' Gallery in the Chamber is reserved for public who wish to follow the debates at parliamentary plenary sessions.
 Written requests to attend the debates are submitted to the parliamentary Citizens Service at least three days in advance.
 It is necessary to identify yourself (name, surname, date of birth, name of a parent, date and place of ID card issue).

 Does the Parliament sit on holidays and memorial days?